Walter Dulany

 Walter Dulany's house at Windmill Point would become part of Fort Severn, and later still a part of the United States Naval Academy.

-Walter Dulany (died 1773) was a politician in Colonial Maryland, who was mayor of Annapolis from 1766 to 1767.
+Walter Dulany (1722 – September 20, 1773) was a politician in Colonial Maryland, who was Lord Mayor of Annapolis from 1766 to 1767.
 His family house and land at Windmill Point later became the location for the United States Naval Academy.

 Early life

 Dulany was the second son of Daniel Dulany the Elder and his wife Rebecca Smith.

 On June 30, 1753, Walter Dulany bought a house in Annapolis from one Simon Duff, described as "sixty five feet in length and twenty one feet in breadth, to which is a good cellar, garden, and all necessary out-houses, delightfully situated, near a good landing".
 Dulany paid £250 for his new house, "wherein the said Simon Duff now liveth".
 The Dulany family would live there from 1753 to 1808.

 Politics

 Politically, Dulany was a Loyalist, like his father and older brother Daniel Dulany the Younger.
 He served as Mayor of Annapolis from 1766 to 1767.
 He was also Judge for probate of wills, and succeeded his father as Commissary General.
 Indeed, it was claimed that the office of Commissary General was "almost hereditary" within the Dulany family.